Looking for Car Stereos?Start shopping

 - An optional Bose system, with all of the above, plus two more speakers

-The available in-dash space ensures that you'll have plenty of aftermarket single-DIN (2" tall) or double-DIN (4" tall) receivers to choose from.
+The healthy amount of available in-dash space ensures that you'll have a wide range of aftermarket single-DIN (2" tall) or double-DIN (4" tall) receivers to choose from.

 While today's Impala is much smaller than the leviathan machines that wore the nameplate back in the 1970's, it's not exactly a Geo Metro.
 It's still a good-sized car and there's plenty of room to work when you're installing a new radio.